 Investment Income - Investment income is recorded when received.

-Bond Proceeds - Bonds proceeds are recorded as receipts on the date of closing at gross value of the issuance.
+Revenue (or Refunding) Bond Proceeds - Bonds proceeds are recorded as receipts on the date of closing at gross value of the issuance.
 All related fees are reported as bond issuance costs within disbursements.